Cable is slowly falling in love with the color green.

-Sundance Channel's “The Green” programming block for example has already attracted such big ticket companies as Lexus and Citi Smith Barney.
+The Sundance Channel’s “The Green” programming block for example has already attracted such big ticket companies as Lexis and Smith Barney.

-But such programs, no matter how informative and important, will eventually be judged by how many eyeballs are watching.
-And at least for now, a documentary about melting glaciers or a series about how to make your house green-friendly would be hard-pressed to draw a fraction of the viewers for an original episode of The Sopranos.
-As such, it's not surprising that TNT, FX and USA Network haven't jumped on the environmental bandwagon yet.
+But eventually such programs, no matter how informative and important, will eventually be judged by how may eyeballs are watching.
+And at least for now, a documentary about melting glaciers or a series about how to make your house green-friendly would be hard pressed to draw a fraction of viewers than an original episode of The Sopranos.
+As such, it’s not surprising that TNT, FX and USA haven’t jumped on the environmental bandwagon yet.

 “People watch television to be entertained first and foremost,” said TV historian Tim Brooks.
 “I think you’ll see some shows do well, but the big test will be whether you see any of the general networks try something within the genre.
 Maybe it could be part of a storyline, but it’s hard to see major producer building a show around this subject yet.”

-Eventually all television trends fizzle.
-If and when green is no longer in fashion, it's questionable whether the marketplace will continue to support a multiplatform green lifestyle service, such as Lime, or an around-the-clock cable environmental channel, such as the one Discovery has planned.
+Eventually, all television trends fizzle.
+If and when green is no longer in fashion, it’s questionable whether the marketplace will continue to support a multi-platform green lifestyle service such as Lime or an around-the-clock cable environmental channel such as Discovery’s, still to come.